 Click here to get access to the full routes included in the 2019 research.
 Omio researched all European routes included in the ranking.
-The ranking is based on the 100 most popular routes for trains, coaches and flights booked on Omio during summer 2019 (15.08.-30.09.2019).
+This ranking was based on the 100 most popular routes by train, coach and flight booked on Omio during summer 2019 (15 August 2019 - 30 September 2019).

 At Omio, our aim is to make booking a trip as simple as possible.
 How you ask?
 By allowing you to search, compare and book trains for Great Britain and mainland Europe in one place.

 But that's not all.
 We're constantly improving and innovating how you travel—from super secure payments to mobile tickets to live journey updates.
 So now, you can always find the best option.

 Travelling by train in Great Britain is a great way to see the country.
 Here are some of our favourite routes from London to help you get inspired.

 There are a a lot of different train providers in Great Britain.
 But don't worry, we work with all of them, including Virgin Trains, LNER and even Eurostar.
 So, no matter where you're going, we get you there.

 Abellio Greater Anglia: Abellio Greater Anglia Trains succeeded National Express in 2012 as Eastern England's primary train company.
 Abellio's train network covers Norfolk, Suffolk, Essex, Cambridgeshire and parts of Hertfordshire